charchil10/charchil10.github.io/_posts/2018-10-04-Machine-learning-in-finance.md

 ---
 ## Plot Interactive Visualizations

 -for installation
 	$ pip install plotly == 2.7.0
-            or
-        $ pip install plotly --upgrade

 Using plotly for python,
 	use mouse pointer to see the exact tooltip values Enjoy the zoom by drawing a square to part of the graph to look closely.

-   ### Enjoy!
+#### Enjoy!

 Future version will have a drop down filters

 ```python